TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         (Since TYPO3 6.1) This option disables <body> tag generation by the TYPO3 core.
-It is useful for extensions like TemplaVoilà, which can produce their own <body> tag with additional attributes.
+         This option disables <body> tag generation by the TYPO3 core.
+It is useful for extensions like TemplaVoilà, which can produce their own
+         <body> tag with additional attributes.

          **Note:** disableBodyTag takes precedence over the page properties "bodyTagCObject", "bodyTag", "bgImg", "bodyTagMargins" and